House & Apartment

 - Emailed.

-The person who hands the papers to someone over 13 living in the unit must fill out and sign an Affidavit of Service.
-This document is included in the Evict a Tenant Easy Form program.
+The person who hands the papers to the recipient must fill out and sign an Affidavit of Service.
+This document is included in the Evict a Tenant Easy Form.

 Only the person who served the tenant must complete the affidavit.
 The recipient of the written eviction notice does not need to sign.